Borate: Aqueous solution

-These ions, similarly to the complexed borates mentioned above, are more acidic than boric acid itself.
-As a result of this, the pH of a concentrated polyborate solution will increase more than expected when diluted with water.
+Like the complexed borates mentioned above, these ions are more acidic than boric acid.
+As a result, the pH of a concentrated polyborate solution will increase more than expected when diluted with water.

 Borate salts

-A number of metal borates are known.
+Several metal borates are known.
 They can be obtained by treating boric acid or boron oxides with metal oxides.

 Mixed anion salts

 Some chemicals contain another anion in addition to borate.
 These include borate chlorides, borate carbonates, borate nitrates, borate sulfates, borate phosphates.

 Complex oxyanions containing boron

 More complex anions can be formed by condensing borate triangles or tetrahedra with other oxyanions to yield materials such as borosulfates, boroselenates, borotellurates, boroantimonates, borophosphates, or boroselenites.

 Borosilicate glass, also known as pyrex, can be viewed as a silicate in which some [SiO4]4− units are replaced by [BO4]5− centers, together with additional cations to compensate for the difference in valence states of Si(IV) and B(III).
-Because this substitution leads to imperfections, the material is slow to crystallise and forms a glass with low coefficient of thermal expansion, thus resistant to cracking when heated, unlike soda glass.
+Because this substitution leads to imperfections, the material is slow to crystallise.
+It forms a glass with a low coefficient of thermal expansion, thus resistant to cracking when heated, unlike soda glass.